 Ironically, the way modern cars are made adds a degree of danger in medium and low-speed MVAs.

 Older cars tended to break into pieces when hit.
 (Think bumpers that dented and broke off easily.)
 The technical term for that kind of collision reaction is plastic deformation.
 In high-speed collisions, this meant parts coming off and stabbing and slicing vehicle occupants.
 In medium and low-speed cars crashes, it actually meant that much of the force of impact went into the breaking parts, not the bodies of drivers and passengers.

 In part to make repairs cheaper and less frequent, newer cars are designed to absorb more collision energy before parts dent or break off.
 In technical terms, modern autos have much more capacity to sustain elastic deformation.
-In layman’s terms, they can take a bigger hit without losing their shape.
+In layman’s terms, they can take a bigger hit without

 In low-speed car crashes, this means that much of the force of impact actually gets passed forward through the whole car.